Fire Escape Stairs

 It's important to consider not only the type of occupancy and height of the building, but also how many people the stairs need to safely accommodate during an emergency.

-Match the Fire Evacuation Stair Type to the Application
+HOW TO Match the Fire Evacuation Stair Type to the Application

 + Standard Access Stairs